-- (1) Represents discretionary cash bonuses earned in fiscal year as indicated, but actually paid to named executive officer in the following fiscal year.
-Annually, prior to the November meeting of the Board of Directors, the Compensation Committee recommends annual incentive compensation to be paid to our executive officers in cash and/or shares of our common stock.
-The Board of Directors then considers and, if it deems appropriate, approves the amount and manner of payment of the annual incentive compensation.
-The bonuses earned for fiscal 2011 and fiscal 2010 were paid in cash and shares of our common stock as determined by the Board of Directors, upon recommendation of the Compensation Committee.
-The amounts reflected in the column entitled "Bonus" reflect the cash amount of bonus received by each of the officers during fiscal 2012 and fiscal 2011 in consideration for their fiscal 2011 and fiscal 2010 performance, respectively.
-The following executives also received the following number of shares of NTIC common stock as part of their fiscal 2011 and fiscal 2010 bonuses: Mr. Lynch (7,985 and 4,208 shares, respectively) and Mr. Wolsfeld (6,053 and 3,193 shares, respectively).
-The number of shares was determined by dividing one-half of the amounts of the total stock bonus to be awarded to the individual by the closing sale price of a share of NTIC common stock, as reported on the NASDAO Global Market, on the date the Board of Directors determined the amount of the bonus.
-We refer you to the information under the heading "-Executive Compensation Program-Annual Incentive Compensation" for a discussion of the factors taken into consideration by the Board of Directors in determining the amount of bonus paid to each named executive officer. - (2) As described above in note (1), the following named executive officers received the following number of shares of NTIC common stock in connection with their annual bonuses for fiscal 2011 and fiscal 2010: Mr. Lynch (7,985 and 4,208 shares, respectively); and Mr. Wolsfeld (6,053 and 3,193 shares, respectively).
+- (1) Represents discretionary bonuses earned in fiscal year as indicated, but actually paid to named executive officer in the following fiscal year.
+The bonuses earned for fiscal 2012 were paid in cash and the bonuses earned for fiscal 2011 were paid in cash and shares of our common stock as determined by the Board of Directors, upon recommendation of the Compensation Committee.
+The amounts reflected in the column entitled "Non-Equity Incentive Plan Compensation" reflect the cash amount of bonus received by each of the officers during fiscal 2013 and fiscal 2012 in consideration for their fiscal 2012 and fiscal 2011 performance, respectively.
+The following executives also received the following number of shares of NTIC common stock as part of their fiscal 2012 and fiscal 2011 bonuses: Mr. Lynch (0 and 7,985 shares, respectively) and Mr. Wolsfeld (0 and 6,053 shares, respectively).
+The number of shares issued to the executives for their fiscal 2011 bonuses was determined by dividing one-half of the amounts of the total stock bonus to be awarded to the individual by the closing sale price of a share of NTIC common stock, as reported on the NASDAQ Global Market, on the date the Board of Directors determined the amount of the bonus.
+We refer you to the information under the heading "-Executive Compensation Program-Annual Incentive Compensation" for a discussion of the factors taken into consideration by the Board of Directors in determining the amount of bonus paid to each named executive officer. - (2) As described above in note (1), the following named executive officers received the following number of shares of NTIC common stock in connection with their annual bonuses for fiscal 2011: Mr. Lynch (7,985 shares); and Mr. Wolsfeld 6,053 shares).
 The amounts reflected in the column entitled "Stock Awards" for each officer reflect the aggregate grant date fair value for stock awards granted to such officer computed in accordance with FASB ASC Topic 718.
-The grant date fair value is determined based on the closing sale price of our common stock on the date of grant. - (3) The amounts in this column do not reflect compensation actually received by the executives nor do they reflect the actual value that will be recognized by the executives.
-Instead, the amounts reflect the grant date fair value for option grants made by us in fiscal 2011 and fiscal 2010, calculated in accordance with FASB ASC Topic 718.
-On November 20, 2009, each of the named executive officers was granted stock options in part to retain and motivate such executives since neither of them received annual bonuses for fiscal 2009.
-Because of the grant date of such option awards, the value of such awards is reflected in fiscal 2010.
-The grant date fair value is determined based on our Black-Scholes option pricing model.
-The grant date value per share was \$2.88 and was determined using the following specific assumptions: risk free interest rate: 2.33%; expected life: 5.0 years; expected volatility: 48.26%; and expected dividend yield: 0.0%.

-(4) The amounts shown in the column entitled "All Other Compensation" for fiscal 2011 include the following with respect to each named executive officer:
+The grant date fair value is determined based on the closing sale price of our common stock on the date of grant. - (3) The amounts shown in the column entitled "All Other Compensation" for fiscal 2012 include the following with respect to each named executive officer: